Logiqx/wca-ipy/docs/Future_Options.md

 ## Recommendations

-Whilst none of the options in this proposal are intended to replace or supersede the proposal for [Official Senior Rankings](https://logiqx.github.io/wca-ipy/WCA_Proposal.html), they do offer an interim solution with minimal effort on the part of the WCA or the senior rankings team.
+Whilst none of the options in this proposal are intended to replace or supersede the proposal for [Official Senior Rankings](https://logiqx.github.io/wca-ipy/WCA_Proposal.html), they do offer an effective interim solution with minimal effort on the part of the WCA or the senior rankings team.

 The necessary code already exists on GitHub so it could easily be scheduled to run on a daily basis.
 The required activities would be as follows: